khaled-dev-loper/ps5-media-center-for-windows/README.md

 You may use, share, and modify the materials **for non-commercial purposes**, as long as you provide proper attribution.
 **Commercial use is not permitted.**

+> 🚦 **Special Permission for YouTube Creators:**
+> YouTube creators (including monetized and sponsored channels) are **explicitly allowed** to create, publish, and monetize videos featuring, reviewing, or demonstrating this project.
+> Proper attribution and a link to this repository are required.
+> For other commercial uses, the standard [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode) still applies.

 # ⚠️ Disclaimer